tydoc/tydoc/README.md

 ### Type Index

-The types in a package are potentially a graph of references, so Tydoc always creates a type index.
-When Tydoc is extracting type information from your package, it keeps extracted types in the type index rather than documenting types inline.
+The types in a package are a graph of references, so Tydoc always creates a type index.
+What this means is that when Tydoc is extracting type information from your package, it keeps extracted types in the type index rather than documenting types inline.

-#### Non-exported types of named exports
+#### Non-exported types of exported terms show up in the Type Index

 For example in the following module `Foo` is not exported.
 But since the exported term `foo` references it, it will still be part of the type index.

+In this way the Type Index is a representation of all the possible types that your users could encounter as they use your package.

 ```ts
 type Foo = { a: string }